google/security-research/kernelctf/rules.md

   5. Send us your exploit within 90 days of Step 1 with the description of the exploitation technique via a PR to [the security-research repo](https://github.com/google/security-research/) (see required structure below).
 This is mandatory step for us to start verification of the vulnerability.

-  6. If the PR GHA checks are successful and we verified that the submission exploits the claimed vulnerability, you get half of the reward amount.
-After a manual PR review and the PR is merged, you get the other half of the reward amount.
+  6. If the PR GHA checks are successful and we verified that the submission exploits the claimed vulnerability, you get half of the reward amount (except the novelty bonus).
+After a manual PR review and the PR is merged, you get the other half of the reward amount (and the potential novelty bonus).

 ### Google Bughunter's website submission process